Grant Hackett: 2008 Olympics

 Though Hackett failed to qualify for the 10,000m; he succeeded in other events.
 He swam the 400m and 1500m freestyle and the 4 × 200 m freestyle relay.
 In the 1500m he finished second, winning the silver medal behind Tunisian Oussama Mellouli.
 Had he won, he would have been the first male swimmer to win three successive Olympic titles in the same event, an opportunity denied to two-time Olympic 1500m champion Vladimir Salnikov due to the 1984 Summer Olympics communist boycott.
 Hackett won the individual 200m freestyle swim at the Olympic trials but as he was not seeking a berth in the event he handed his spot in the Olympic competition in this event to the third-place finisher at the trials, Nicholas Sprenger.

 2015 World Championships Comeback

 After six and half years since racing a major competition and after six months of training under his belt.
 At the Australian Championships, Hackett finished fourth in the 200m freestyle, qualifying for the 4 × 200 m freestyle relay for the 2015 World Aquatics Championships.
 He also won a bronze medal in the 400m freestyle.
 At the 2015 World Championships in Kazan, he won a bronze medal for swimming in the heats of the 4 × 200 m freestyle relay, thereby winning his first international medal since the 2008 Olympics.

 Career best times

 Hackett has set quite a number of world records both short course and long course.
-His world records in the 1500 meter (long course and short course) and 800 meter short course were the only male world records that survived the 2008/2009 release of the high tech Polyurethane suits.
+His world records in the 1500 metre (long course and short course) and 800 metre short course were the only men's world records that survived the 2008/2009 release of the high tech Polyurethane suits.